CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

   * Single .BSON ("Binary JSON") file, a flat file created by MongoDB containing all of the Microsoft face data.
 * ```faces.metadata.json``` [[**84 bytes**](https://storage.googleapis.com/teenieharris/microsoft/bson/faces.metadata.json)]
 * ```imageOidAssociationTable.tsv.zip``` [[**427.79 KB**](https://storage.googleapis.com/teenieharris/microsoft/tsv/imageOidAssociationTable.tsv.zip)]
   * This is a zipped .TSV (tab-separated value) file which links the Archive's box and image filenames to the imageOid UUID from the Microsoft database.
-The head of the file looks like this:
+This file has a header row, and the top of the file looks like this:

 ```
 imageBox	imageName	imageOid